-OBSERVORS BLINDED BY FLASH
+OBSERVERS BLINDED BY FLASH

 The light in the east where Japan lay grew brighter.
 The moment the sun peeped over the sea there was a burst of light at the anchorage blinding the observers who wore welders’ glasses.
 The ball of fire was estimated to be 1,000 yards in diameter.
-A multicolored cloud of vapors boiled toward the heavens then mushroomed in the stratosphere.
+A multicolored cloud of vapors boiled toward the heavens and then mushroomed in the stratosphere.

-The churn of water and vapor obscured the vessels directly under the burst.
+The churn of water and vapor obscured the vessels directly under the bust.
 Ships and junks on the fringe burned fiercely at anchor.
 When the atmosphere cleared slightly the observers could detect several vessels had vanished.

 Japan had perfected and successfully tested an atomic bomb as cataclysmic as those that withered Hiroshima and Nagasaki.